ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 6. most important: open these shader files, spend some time reading it, you will understand how to write custom lit shader in URP very quickly
 7. most important: open "SimpleURPToonLitOutlineExample_LightingEquation.hlsl", edit it, experiment with your own toon lighting equation ideas, which is the key part of toon lit shader!

-What is not included in this simplified example shader?
+What is NOT included in this simplified example shader?
 -------------------
-For simplicity reason, I removed most of the features from the original shader (deleted 80% of the original shader code), else this shader will be way too complex for reading & learning.The removed features are:
+For simplicity reason, I removed most of the features from the original shader (deleted 80% of the original shader package), else this shader will be way too complex for reading & learning.
+The removed features are:
 - face sphere proxy normal
 - hair "angel ring" reflection
 - smooth outline normal auto baking